venkataravuri/ai-ml-notes/docs/stats/probability.md

 e.g., we can quantify the probability of a customer purchasing a product, chances of click on an advertisment and customer chrun.

+### Probability Vs. Odds Ratio Vs. Log Odds

+Probability, odds ratios and log odds are all the same thing, just expressed in different ways.
+It’s similar to the idea of scientific notation: the number 1,000 can be written as 1.0*103 or even 1*10*10*10.

+- **Probability** is the probability an event happens.
+For example, there might be an 80% chance of rain today.
+- **Odds** (more technically the odds of success) is defined as probability of success/probability of failure.
+So the odds of a success (80% chance of rain) has an accompanying odds of failure (20% chance it doesn’t rain); as an equation (the “odds ratio“), that’s .8/.2 = 4.
+- **Log odds** is the logarithm of the odds.
+Ln(4) = 1.38629436 ≅ 1.386.

 ### Likelihood Vs. Probability

 The terms "likelihood" and "probability" refer to the likelihood of events occurring.